Speaker verification involves verifying that persons are who they claim to be, merely on the basis of their voice.

 Financial institutions, banks, e-commerce and healthcare industries are some industries which can benefit from the online GoVivace Speaker Verification solution.
 Voice authentication is a valuable second line security check.
 Adding speaker verification to the standard security question checks that are mandated prior to accepting verbal orders for financial transactions and transactions involving the sharing of personal information can significantly bring down occurrences of fraud and leaked information respectively.

-The GoVivace Speaker Verification solution is available in both 32 and 64 bit versions for Linux, Windows and Mac platforms.
-A minimum of 4GB of RAM and 2.0GHz processor is recommended.
+The GoVivace Speaker Verification solution is available in both 32 and 64-bit versions for Linux, Windows, and Mac platforms.
+A minimum of 4GB of RAM and a 2.0GHz processor is recommended.